SergioRUcelay/ArknoidClone/README.md

 2. Now click **Check out in SourceTree**.
 You may need to create a SourceTree account or log in.
 3. When you see the **Clone New** dialog in SourceTree, update the destination path and name if you’d like to and then click **Clone**.
 4. Open the directory you just created to see your repository’s files.
+5. Once the code has been cloned on your computer you need to install the two fonts contained in the local folder \Arkanoid\Content\Original_content\Fonts_to_install .

 ---